A loupe is a simple, small magnification device used to examine small details more closely.

 butterfly::loupe(

-butterflycount$february, # This is your new or current dataset
+butterflycount$february, # New or current dataset

 )